Play productions with the most Tony nominations:

 Jason Robards Jr. received more Tony Award nominations than any other male actor.
 His eight nominations were for Long Day's Journey Into Night (1957), The Disenchanted (1959), Toys in the Attic (1960), After the Fall (1964), Hughie (1965), The Country Girl (1972), A Moon for the Misbegotten (1974), and A Touch of the Poet (1978).
 Out of all of those nominations, he only won one Tony Award, for The Disenchanted.

 Boyd Gaines and Raúl Esparza are the only men to have been nominated in all four performance categories in which an actor may be eligible: Best Actor in a Play, Best Actor in a Musical, Best Featured Actor in a Play, and Best Featured Actor in a Musical.
-The only two women to have been nominated in all four corresponding performance categories are Angela Lansbury and Jan Maxwell.
+Three women have been nominated in all four corresponding performance categories: Angela Lansbury, Jan Maxwell, and Audra McDonald.

 The revival that won the most Tony Awards was South Pacific (2008), with seven.
 Kiss Me, Kate (2000) received 12 nominations, the most for any revival, but it only won five Tonys.